ievgennaida/animation-timeline-control/README.md

 - **selection** - Keyframe selection tool selecting single or group of keyframes.
 - **pan** - Pan tool with the possibility to select keyframes.
 - **nonInteractivePan** - Allow only pan without any keyframes interaction.
-Timeline still can be moved and controlled by option  'timelineInteractive'.
+Timeline still can be moved and controlled by option  'timelineDraggable'.
 - **zoom** - zoom tool
 - **none** -  No iteraction, except moving a timeline.
-Timeline still can be moved and controlled by option 'timelineInteractive'.
+Timeline still can be moved and controlled by option 'timelineDraggable'.

 Example: